dbsafe/intaker/README.md

 defines the field `SequenceNumber` and assigns the field decoder `IntegerDecoder`.
 The `pattern` attrubute defines a regular expression used by the decoder, `(?!0{4})[0-9]{4}` defines that expected values are from `0001` to `9999`.

-The library implements standard decoders, e.g.: `TextDecoder`, `IntegerDecoder`, `DecimalDecoder`, and `DateDecoder`.
+The library implements the standard decoders `TextDecoder`, `IntegerDecoder`, `DecimalDecoder`, and `DateDecoder`.
 You can define custom decoders and use them in the file definition.

 #### Child elements
 **Element** | **Description**